 YAML Pipeline Deployment¶

 Hayhooks supports deploying Haystack pipelines directly from YAML definitions.
-This approach builds request/response schemas automatically from the YAML-declared inputs
+This approach builds request/response schemas automatically from the YAML-declared inputs and outputs.

 Overview¶